matrss/smtp2paperless/README.md

 Make it a systemd service
 or do whatever else you do to run your services.

-Then configure your scanner to send mails via the SMTP proxy at your IP and chosen port.
+Then configure your scanner to send mails via the SMTP bridge at your IP and chosen port.
 No authentication required.

 Last,